pdeaudney/puppet-firewall/README.md

 ##Overview

 This module provides a new type, firewall, for managing firewall rules.
-Only iptables is supported at the moment, though ip6tables, ipfw, pf, and ipf support is planned for future releases.
+Only iptables and ip6 tables are supported at the moment, though ipfw, pf, and ipf support is planned for future releases.

 Currently, the iptables provider determines whether a rule exists using the name as a comment.
 Some older distros do not support iptables comments, which can cause issues.

+If your current ruleset does not have comments, all new rules are inserted in order above them.

 This module was started as a replacement for the current [iptables module](https://github.com/camptocamp/puppet-iptables).
 As such, the interface has been left intact to allow users to easily migrate from one provider to the other.